mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 the proxy to the target carries the proxy's external address as source address and the target's address as destination address.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # The CONNECT-IP method {#connect-ip-method}

 This document defines a new HTTP/3 {{!I-D.ietf-quic-http}} method CONNECT-IP to